1. Partner institutions

-The Institut de recherche pour le développement is a French public institution under the dual supervision of the Ministries of Higher Education and Research and of Foreign Affairs and International Development.
-Through its network and presence in some 50 countries, it carries out an original approach to research, expertise, training and knowledge sharing for the benefit of territories and countries that make science and innovation one of the first levers of their development.
-UMMISCO is an International Joint Unit for Mathematical and Computer Modelling of Complex Systems.
-This unit is composed of 63 researchers or permanent professors who conduct research in computer science and applied mathematics on real issues affecting epidemiology, ecology, and society.
+The Research Institute for Development is a French public establishment placed under the dual supervision of the Ministries of Higher Education and Research and of Foreign Affairs and International Development.
+Through its network and its presence in some fifty countries, it carries an original approach to research, expertise, training and knowledge sharing for the benefit of territories and countries that make science and innovation one of the first levers of their development.
+UMMISCO is an International Joint Unit for Mathematical and Computer Modeling of Complex Systems.
+This unit is made up of 63 permanent researchers or teacher-researchers who conduct research in computer science and mathematics applied to real issues affecting epidemiology, ecology and society.
 UMMISCO is under the supervision of IRD and Sorbonne Universities.
-Its partners are the Cady Ayyad University of Marrakech in Morocco, the Cheikh Anta Diop University in Dakar and the Gaston Berger University in Saint-Louis in Senegal, the University of Yaoundé 1 in Cameroon, as well as the University of Science and Technology of Hanoi in Vietnam.
+Its partners are the Cady Ayyad University of Marrakech in Morocco, the Cheikh Anta Diop University in Dakar and the Gaston Berger University in Saint-Louis in Senegal, the University of Yaoundé 1 in Cameroon, as well as the University of Sciences and techniques from Hanoi in Vietnam.

 INSTN is a public institution of higher education, administered by the CEA (Commissariat à l’Énergie atomique et aux énergies Alternatives), and placed under the joint supervision of the ministries in charge of Higher Education, Industry, Economy and Environment.
 INSTN was created in 1956 and has been supporting the growth of nuclear energy for 60 years by contributing to the development of the human resources needed for research and industry at all levels of qualification, from operator to researcher.